Simple to use

 - Zero activity and connection logging.

-- Over 148 server locations around the world.
+- Over 160 server locations in 94 countries around the world.

 - Torrenting works fine, but remember to respect your country’s copyright laws.
 We do not condone or encourage any illegal activities.

 - You can unblock or circumvent geolocation restrictions for over 25 sports streamers, media streamers, and social media sites.
 You can find the full list here.
 Unlike a lot of other VPNs out there, Netflix works as well!
 Only a couple of servers work though, so you will have to find the right one.

 - Lots of security features like Network Lock, Ipv6 and DNS leak protection, and more.

 - Comparatively expensive.